 Day 4 — Galway

 Head west to the region some consider the “most Irish part of Ireland,” and where traditional Irish is often heard.
-En route to Galway, stop at the 6th-century Clonmacnoise, Ireland’s most important early monastic site and burial place of the last High King of Ireland.
-Arrive in charming Galway City in the afternoon and enjoy dinner at your hotel, located in the village of Bearna just outside the city.
+En route, stop at the 6th-century Clonmacnoise, Ireland’s most important early monastic site and burial place of the last High King of Ireland.
+Arrive in charming Galway City in the afternoon and enjoy dinner at your hotel, located in the nearby village of Bearna.
 (B,D)

-Today’s destination is Inismor, the largest of the fabled Aran Islands, whose unique culture and history have been an inspiration to artists, writers, and film-makers.
+Today’s destination is Inishmor, the largest of the fabled Aran Islands, whose unique culture and history have been an inspiration to artists, writers, and filmmakers.
 Located across Galway Bay, the islands feature primitive stone forts, early Christian churches, and medieval castles.
 Meet a local islander who shares knowledge and stories during a special tour, then enjoy time to explore on your own.
-Return to the mainland in the late afternoon and explore Galway’s many restaurants and pubs tonight.
-(B,L)
+Return to the mainland in the late afternoon and dine tonight at a local restaurant in the village of Bearna.
+(B,L,D)

 Traveling south along the fabled coastline of County Clare, stop to admire the dramatic Cliffs of Moher, which rise vertically from the sea and stretch for five miles from north to south.
-Pass through the Burren, the 116-square-mile rocky landscape of craggy gray karst (limestone) formations.
-Then cross by ferry into County Kerry, and arrive in the late afternoon in the town of Killarney, set in beautiful Killarney National Park.
-Tonight, enjoy dinner with a warm and welcoming family outside Killarney.
+Pass through the Burren, the 116-square mile rocky landscape of craggy gray karst (limestone) formations.
+Then cross by ferry into County Kerry, and arrive in the late afternoon in Killarney, set in beautiful Killarney National Park.
+Tonight, enjoy dinners in local family-run B&Bs.
 (B,D)

 Day 8 — Killarney